giserh/PySlope/README.md

 Given some basic configuration options the program reads in the configuration file and data from an ambiguous file of your choosing.
 Right now the program only supports very basic - Basic Method of Slicing.
 It reads the elevation data (x,y) coordinates and loads them up into a numpy array.
-It then generates coordinates of a perfect circle based on the config file where you define your circle.
+It then generates coordinates of a perfect circle or ellipse based on the configuration file where you define your circle.

 It takes both coordinate sets and isolates the points where the circle intersects the profile.
 For some number crunching it takes the elevation profile itself and generates a user-defined amount of data points that fits the